How to Draw Charts in Flutter

 Geometries

-Having geometry separated is really useful, since that way we can show data we want without reinventing the whole chart.
+Having geometry separated is useful since that way we can show the data we want without reinventing the whole chart.
 For example, if you need to show a custom chart item with five values, it can be done by extending ChartItem<T> and GeometryPainter<T> to draw and show any item you want.
 You can even add your own item options by extending ItemOptions.

 Statistics